monix/monix.io/_tut/docs/3x/reactive/observable.md

 The example is a quite involved one so let's break it down:
 - Element `1` can be started immediately, the downstream is free so it is passed until the end
 - There is a free space in the buffer, so elements `2` and `3` can be started
-- Now buffer is filled so upstream is backpressured
+- Now buffer is filled so upstream is back-pressured
 - Once the first batch is processed, `bufferIntrospective` can send a new one
 - There is a space in the buffer again so `4` and `5` can start and they will be emitted when the current batch is done